June 15 – July 10, 2015

 - Two letters of recommendation from professors at your current institution who can speak to your capabilities within their courses (please do not submit recommendations from high school teachers, or individuals who do not know you in an academic capacity).

 - A personal statement describing your academic and professional interests, your reason for applying to the Summer Program in Epidemiology, the insight you hope to gain from the program, and the ways the program will influence your academic trajectory.
-The typed statement should be a minimum of 500 words.
+The typed statement should be between 1 and 2 pages

 *If you have questions about the program please email email@example.com or firstname.lastname@example.org.